OpenFn/godata-interoperability/README.md

 ## (1) Importing aggregate data to DHIS2

-In DHIS2, aggregate data is captured as `dataValues` and is further defined across dimensions: `orgUnit`, `period`, and `dataElement` & `categories`.
+One of the first things you’ll need to do is identify the specific DHIS2 `data set` that you plan to integrate your Go.Data data with.
+In DHIS2, aggregate data captured as `dataValueSets` and is further defined across different dimensions called `orgUnit`, `period`, and `dataElement` & `categories`.

-Once you have designed your hierarchies, calculations, and workflows, there are a few key configurations that need to be made.
+### Data sets
+Users will need to know the specific name and ID of the destination `dataSet` in DHIS2.
+You will need to obtain the ID from the test or production DHIS2 environment.

 ### Organisation units
 Aggregation by location in Go.Data is based on your `Location` hierarchy.
 Your `Locations` must align with DHIS2 `organisation units`.
 You will need to specify the DHIS2 `orgUnit` ID in order to upload aggregate results.

 ### Period
 All aggregate data reported is associated with a specific DHIS2 reporting `period`, which may be daily, weekly, monthly, yearly, etc. depending on the DHIS2 implementation.
 Examples: `20201205`, `202012`, `2020`

-### Data sets
-Users will need to know the specific name and ID of the destination `dataSet` in DHIS2.
-You will need to obtain the ID from the test or production DHIS2 environment.

 ### Data elements
 Calculations for DHIS2 `indicators` are based on `dataElements`.
 For each DHIS2 data element, you will need to calculate the summary `value` to send to DHIS2.
 You will need to know both the `value` and `dataElement` DHIS2 Id in order to upload new `dataValues`.